Rosedale Abbey: Community

-Rosedale Abbey consists of a collection of stone houses and public houses, St Mary & St Lawrence Church, an art gallery, tea room, a sandwich shop, glass studio and a village green.
+Rosedale Abbey consists of a collection of stone houses and public houses, St Mary and St Laurence's Church an art gallery, tea room, a sandwich shop, glass studio and a village green.

 Tourism in the area has developed into a major industry, with many smaller properties renovated for private holiday homes or as self-catering accommodation.
 Hotels, larger properties and farms provide bed and breakfast accommodation.

 Recently a local parish council election attracted candidates opposed to the construction of affordable housing close to their properties.

 Rosedale Show is held in the village each August and attracts some 5,000 visitors.
 The show dates back to 1871 and is one of the oldest in North Yorkshire.

 The notoriously steep road known as Chimney Bank starts in the village, though the chimney that gave it its name was demolished in 1972.

 For such a small village Rosedale boasts both a football and cricket team.
 The football team, managed by Alastair Wilkinson, competes in the Ryedale Beckett League Division 1 and the cricket team, captained by William Sullivan, competes in the Feversham League, which they won in the 2019 season.